pigottlaura/PortfolioBuilder/README.md

     - Displaying the user's Google profile picture, or default profile picture
     - Allowing the user to upload media items, with the option to give them a title
     - Media items can be reordered by dragging and dropping them around in the admin panel.
 Each time the media items order changes, an AJAX request is sent to the server to store their new index positions
-    - Media item titles can be updated directly on the figcaptions, and through AJAX request to the server, will be updated as soon as the title looses the focus of the user
+    - Media item titles can be updated directly on the figcaptions, and through AJAX request to the server, will be updated as soon as the title loses the focus of the user
     - Media items can be deleted by clicking the trash icon which appears in their top right corner
     - Categories can be created through the admin panel, and can then be assigned to media items through the select elements which exist at the top of each figure
 - Custom Portfolio URLS
-    - Users can change their portoflio URL at any time
+    - Users can change their portfolio URL at any time
-    - Accounts created though Google authentication are assigned default urls to begin with, while users that create account on the server can specify their url before creating their account
+    - Accounts created though Google authentication are assigned default URLs to begin with, while users that create account on the server can specify their URL before creating their account
     - Icons in the input field/s inform the user if the request URL is available or not (see AJAX below)
 - AJAX Requests
     - My main aim was to reduce the number of times a user's admin panel would need to be reloaded during a session
         - To try and reduce the wait time for users
         - To reduce the load on the server
         - To ensure that the admin panel, and the final portfolio, are kept in sync with one another. i.e. when a change is made in the admin panel, it will be available the next time someone loads the user's portfolio - no need to instruct the app to save or update the site
-    - When creating a account, or customising a portfolio URL, AJAX requests are sent to the server to see if the username and/or url are available
+    - When creating an account, or customising a portfolio URL, AJAX requests are sent to the server to see if the username and/or URL are available
         - If these login credentials are not available (i.e. they have already been taken by someone else) the user will not be allowed to submit the form to the server
     - When a media item's title is updated (in the Admin panel) an AJAX request is sent to the server to update that media item in the database
     - When media items are re-ordered (in the Admin panel) an AJAX request is sent to the server with the index position and media id of all elements involved, so that their documents can be updated